-In the fall of 2010, ten individuals from a local church formed The Gathering Tree in an effort to do ‘more’ for the city’s homeless population.
+In the fall of 2010, ten individuals from a local church formed The Gathering Tree, in an effort to help the city’s homeless population.
 The group observed that there was a concentration of homeless individuals in the downtown area of Springfield.
-Further investigation revealed that there were several places where the homeless could spend time during the day and places where they could be housed at night.
+They discovered that there were several places where the homeless were allowed to spend time during the day and shelters where they could sleep at night.
+There was no place for the homeless to go during the late afternoon and early evening hours so, the drop-in center was created during that time frame.

 The first Eden Village outside of Springfield, Missouri is in progress.
 After consultation and licensing, Eden Village of Wilmington, NC attained 510(3)(c) status and is in the works of development and raising funds.